"Krein" regularization method: Krein space quantization

-This condition eliminates the negative norm states in the disconnected parts as well.
-In the one-loop approximation, one can prove that the negative norm states disappear and the usual result is obtained \cite{reta1,reta2,fotaza}.
-Since the above proof at all orders of the perturbation theory is not yet completed we change the perspective and use the Krein space quantization including quantum metric fluctuation as a new method of quantum field regularisation whereas this property holds at all orders of perturbation theory.
+In the one-loop approximation, one can prove that the negative norm states disappear, and the usual result is obtained \cite{reta1,reta2,fotaza}.
+Since the above proof at all orders of the perturbation theory is not yet completed, we change the perspective and use the Krein space quantization, including quantum metric fluctuation, as a new method of quantum field regularisation.
+In contrast, this property holds at all orders of perturbation theory.

-\section{Krein Regularization method}
+\section{``Krein'' Regularization method}

-In QFT the S-matrix elements or the probability transition amplitude by using the LSZ reduction formula, time evolution operator, and Wick's theorem can be written in terms of a summation and multiplications of the Feynman Green functions (\ref{fgfh}).
+In QFT, the S-matrix elements or the probability transition amplitude by using the LSZ reduction formula, time evolution operator, and Wick's theorem can be written in terms of a summation and multiplications of the Feynman Green functions (\ref{fgfh}).
 The singularity appears due to the coincident points and also the multiplication of the Feynman Green functions:

-Before presenting our regularization method we recall that the regularization method in QFT is not unique.
+Before presenting our regularization method, we recall that the regularization method in QFT is not unique.
 However, after imposing the renormalization conditions, a unique result must be obtained for the physical quantities.

-By using the above material, we introduce the Krein regularization method.
-The procedure can be completed in two simple steps: \begin{itemize} \item[(a)] {\it Replacing the Feynman Green functions (\ref{fgfh}) with the time-ordered product propagator (\ref{fgfk2}).} \item[(b)] {\it Using the same renormalization conditions as the usual method.} \end{itemize} From step (a), it is clear that the theory is completely finite and there is no appearance of any singularity since the two-point function is finite and free of any divergences.
+Using the above facts, we introduce the ``Krein'' regularization method.
+The procedure can be completed in two simple steps: \begin{itemize} \item[(a)] {\it Replacing the Feynman Green functions (\ref{fgfh}) with the time-ordered product propagator (\ref{fgfk2}).} \item[(b)] {\it Using the same renormalization conditions as the standard method.} \end{itemize} From step (a), it is clear that the theory is entirely finite, and there is no appearance of any singularity since the two-point function is finite and free of any divergences.
 The theory resulting from this replacement becomes automatically regularized at all orders of the perturbation theory.
-Therefore by applying this method to the scalar effective action in curved space-time one can see that there is no need for higher derivative terms for eliminating the divergences \cite{ta05,entaro}.
+Therefore by applying this method to the scalar effective action in curved space-time, one can see that there is no need for higher derivative terms for eliminating the divergences, which was previously proved for the one-loop approximation \cite{ta05,entaro}.
 Hence following this method makes the quantum linear gravity renormalizable.